Front page

 About me

-I am currently a final year PhD student at the University of Cambridge.
-In Cambridge, I am affiliated with the Department of Applied Mathematics and Theoretical Physics (DAMTP).
-In Oxford, I am a Recognised Visiting Student at the Mathematical Institute, where my PhD supervisor is, Maria Bruna.
+The title of my PhD thesis is Collective behaviour of active particles with mean-field interaction.
+I did my PhD at the University of Cambridge, where I was affiliated with the Department of Applied Mathematics and Theoretical Physics (DAMTP), under supervision of Maria Bruna.
+In 2024-2025, I was a Recognised Visiting Student at the Mathematical Institute at the University of Oxford.

 Research